John Mitford (Royal Navy officer)

-John Mitford, also known as Jack Mitford (22 January 1782 – 24 December 1831), was a British naval officer, poet and journalist who is best remembered for his book The adventures of Johnny Newcome in the navy.
+John Mitford (22 January 1782 – 24 December 1831) was a British naval officer, poet and journalist who is best remembered for his book The adventures of Johnny Newcome in the navy.

 Early life and naval career

 Mitford was born at Mitford, Northumberland.
 As one of the Mitfords of Mitford Castle he was a cousin to Admiral Robert Mitford the bird-artist and Philip Meadows Taylor (author of Confessions of a Thug), and distantly related to Lord Redesdale (attorney general), William Mitford (historian), the Reverend John Mitford, and Mary Russell Mitford (author of Our Village).
 The younger son of a younger son, Mitford had to make his own way in life and he chose a career in the navy.
 The patronage of his relative Lord Redesdale secured him a place as a midshipman on the in April 1795.